 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Dental Implant placement is ideally a team effort between an Oral and Maxillofacial Surgeon and a restorative dentist.
-While Doctors Nail or Dombrowski perform the initial tooth extractions, the actual implant procedure, and bone or gingival grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent tooth or teeth.
+Dental implant placement is ideally a team effort between an Oral and Maxillofacial Surgeon and a restorative dentist.
+While Doctors Nail or Dombrowski perform the initial tooth extractions and the actual implant procedure (and bone or gingival grafting, if necessary), the restorative dentist (your dentist) will fit and make the permanent teeth.
 Your dentist will also make any temporary teeth needed during the implant process.

 What Types Of Prosthesis Are Available?

-A single prosthesis (crown) is used to replace one missing tooth – each prosthetic tooth attaches to its own implant.
-A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
-A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
+A single prosthesis (crown) is used to replace one missing tooth.
+In these cases, each prosthetic tooth attaches to its own implant.
+A partial prosthesis (fixed bridge) can replace two or more teeth, and may require only two or three implants.
+A complete dental prosthesis (bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
-A removable prosthesis (over denture) attaches to either a bar, retentive anchor balls or a similar connection, or short titanium posts, whereas a fixed prosthesis is not removable by the patient and can only be removed by the dentist.
+A removable prosthesis (over denture) attaches to either a bar, retentive anchor balls or similar connection or short titanium posts, whereas a fixed prosthesis is attached permanently and cannot be removed by the patient.

-Doctors Nail and Dombrowski perform their in-office, outpatient implant procedures in the comforts of office procedure rooms, thus optimizing the level of comfort and sterility.
+Doctors Nail and Dombrowski perform their in-office, outpatient implant procedures in the comfort of state-of-the-art office procedure rooms, thereby optimizing the level of comfort and sterility—and, ultimately, of procedural success.
 Inpatient hospital implant procedures may be required for patients who have special medical or anesthetic needs.

 Why Dental Implants?